-For employers, mental health support and benefits are no longer nice-to-haves — they’re essential to being competitive and earning employee loyalty and trust.
-And with one in four employees still working remotely, it can be difficult to know what to do and look for from a distance.
+For employers, mental health support and benefits have become essential to staying competitive and earning employee loyalty and trust.
+And with one in four employees still working remotely, it can be difficult to recognize the signs of burnout and know what to do from a distance.

 Here are three ways employers can support employee emotional well-being in 2021 and beyond:

 1. Provide and encourage awareness of employee mental health.

 Cultivating a workplace environment that destigmatizes mental health starts with education.
 Virtual training, seminars and workshops can help managers and HR leaders better understand how to identify when an employee might be dealing with mental health challenges.
 This can also promote open dialogue about mental issues among their teams and workforce.
 For resources to share with your employee population, refer to the National Institute of Mental Health.